noah-art3mis/WEAV/README.md

 Use it here: https://noah-art3mis.github.io/WEAV/

 It's an extremely simple algorithm (thus "elementary") that can generate complex behaviour.
 While most of the 256 rules are boring, a few are noteworthy.
 The star of the show is rule 30 and its organic-looking patterns.
 Rule 110 is turing complete; rule 90 is a fractal; rule 184 can be used for traffic flow modelling.
-Others (rule 75) just look cool.
+Some, such as rule 75, just look cool.

 ## Input
 #### Enter